o3de/o3de.org/content/docs/userguide/terrain/water-waterfalls.md

 ---
-description: ' Create waterfalls where rivers change their course or elevation to enhance the realism of cliffs in your &ALY; level. '
+description: ' Create waterfalls where rivers change their course or elevation to enhance the realism of cliffs in your Lumberyard level. '
 title: Adding Waterfalls
 ---
 # Adding Waterfalls {#terrain-water-waterfalls}